ajhollid/line_gateway/readme.md

 ### _Node Express server for forwarding Prometheus AlertManager alerts_

-Provides a Node docker image running the included Express server
+Provides a Node docker image running the included Express server.

+This server listens for alert http POST requests from Prometheus Alert Manager, translates the request to be compliant with the [LINE Notify API](https://notify-bot.line.me/doc/en/) and forwards the request to the LINE Notify server.

 #### Required Environemtal Variables